Skip to content

 Try also the pretty_json function in blacksheep.server.responses, which returns indented JSON.

-For more granular control, it is possible to use the blacksheep.messages.Response class directly (read blacksheep.server.responses module for examples), and it is possible to modify the response before returning it to the client: for example to set a response header.
+For more granular control, it is possible to use the blacksheep.messages.Response class directly (read blacksheep.server.responses module for examples), and it is possible to modify the response before returning it to the client.
+For instance, to set a response header:

 @get("/api/cats")